What is a Checking Account?

 After looking at the different types of checking accounts offered by a bank or credit union, you’ll be able to start the process of selecting an account that suits you.
 Here are a few things to look for when choosing an account:

 For convenience, you may prefer a checking account that offers online and mobile banking.
 Online banking gives you easy access to your account 24/7, and you can automate paying your bills and transfers to your savings account.
+Some banks are online-only, meaning they provide access to your online account but there aren’t physical locations you can visit.

-If you prefer to use cash, write checks or make your deposits in-person, opening a checking account with a bank that has nearby brick-and-mortar locations is a good choice.
+If you prefer to use cash, write checks or make your deposits in person, opening a checking account with a bank that has nearby brick-and-mortar locations is a good choice.

 Beyond deposits and withdrawals, checking accounts can come with many other features and benefits.
 When opening an account, note what features and benefits are available and how they line up with the way you prefer to use your money.